 FHA loan debt-to-income requirements

 Lenders use debt-to-income ratio (DTI) to help them decide if a person can afford to pay back money they borrow.
-DTI is calculated by dividing a person’s total monthly debt payments by his or her monthly gross income to get a percentage.
+DTI is calculated by dividing a person’s total monthly debt payments by their monthly gross income to get a percentage.
 The lower the percentage, the more likely it is a lender may decide to approve the mortgage.
 FHA loans typically allow a DTI of up to 43%.

 FHA loan down payment requirements